You are here

 The Therapeutic Goods Administration (TGA) has granted provisional approval to AstraZeneca Pty Ltd for its COVID-19 vaccine, making it the second COVID-19 vaccine to receive regulatory approval in Australia.

 COVID-19 Vaccine AstraZeneca is provisionally approved and included in the Australian Register of Therapeutic Goods (ARTG) for the active immunisation of individuals 18 years and older for the prevention of coronavirus disease 2019 (COVID-19) caused by SARS-CoV-2.
 The use of this vaccine should be in accordance with official recommendations and given in two doses 4 to 12 weeks apart.
 The Australian Technical Advisory Group on Immunisation has recommended that the interval between first and second dose is 12 weeks.
-However if this interval is not possible, for example because of imminent travel, cancer chemotherapy, major elective surgery, a minimum interval of 4 weeks between doses can be used.
+However, if this interval is not possible, for example because of imminent travel, cancer chemotherapy, major elective surgery, a minimum interval of 4 weeks between doses can be used.

 Provisional approval of this vaccine is valid for two years and means it can now be legally supplied in Australia.
 The approval is subject to certain strict conditions, such as the requirement for AstraZeneca to continue providing information to the TGA on longer term efficacy and safety from ongoing clinical trials and post-market assessment.
-COVID-19 Vaccine AstraZeneca has been shown to prevent COVID-19 however it is not yet known whether it prevents transmission or asymptomatic disease.

 There are currently limited data available for the efficacy and safety in individuals over 65 years of age.
 However, the vaccine has been shown to create an immune response in this group and can be used based on the efficacy and safety demonstrated in the general clinical trial population.
 The decision to immunise an elderly patient should be decided on a case-by-case basis with consideration of age, co-morbidities and their environment taking into account the benefits of vaccination and potential risks.
 Further information from ongoing clinical trials and post-market monitoring is expected in coming months.
 Additional details can be found in the Product Information and Australian Public Assessment Report (AusPAR).